True (Jon Anderson album)

-True is the sixteenth studio album by former Yes lead singer Jon Anderson.
-It is a collaboration with The Band Geeks that was released on 23 August 2024 by Frontiers Records.
+True is the sixteenth studio album by former Yes lead singer Jon Anderson, his first studio collaboration with The Band Geeks, released on 23 August 2024 by Frontiers Records.

 Background

 In March 2024, Anderson announced that a new tour, titled "Yes: Epics, Classics and More" would begin with the Band Geeks as a backing band, who had previously been on tour with Anderson.
 Alongside this announcement, Band Geeks member and co-producer Richie Castellano also announced that they were working on a new studio album.
 The label Frontier Records described it as "a collection of songs that harkens back to Yes’s classic 70’s sounds as well as to their latter-day success with the album 90125."
 Two singles and music videos were released in promotion of the album, "Shine On" on 13 June 2024 and "True Messenger" on 29 July 2024.

 About the album, Anderson told Classic Rock Magazine: "I’ve got the Yes that I wanted" and called the album "like a gift from the heavens" and the recording process "one of the most wonderful experiences of my life."

+In 2026, it was announced that a deluxe Record Store Day double vinyl edition of the album will be released in April 2026, featuring a new alternate cover, and an exclusive alternate version of "Build Me an Ocean."